aisman64/peoplecounter/README.md

 		* Once it has finished initializing, it will connect to the server.
 	* Add a new device configuration through the "Add device" button, give it a new name and hit "Apply"
 		* Make sure that it is currently in the "reset pending" state.
 If not, hit "Reset"
-		* Upon the next connection attempt, your new device will be assigned the first configuration with "reset pending" state
+		* Upon the next connection attempt, your (Galileo) device will be assigned the first configuration with "reset pending" state
-		* From then on, the device will use the given configuration to log into the server (until you reset it again)
+		* From then on, the device will use that configuration to authenticate and communicate with the server (until you reset it again)
 	* Once initialized and authenticated, the device will start capturing packets and send them to the server
 	* TODO: More info and diagrams here